 The fixed-function interrupts include standard interrupts from the on-chip peripherals such as TCPWM, serial communication block, and CSD block.
 The fixed-function interrupt generated is usually the logical OR of the different peripheral states.
 The peripheral status register should be read in the ISR to detect which condition generated the interrupt.
 Fixed-function interrupts are usually level interrupts, which require that the peripheral status register be read in the ISR to clear the interrupt.
 If the status register is not read in the ISR, the interrupt will remain asserted and the ISR will be executed continuously.
 The second category of interrupt sources is the DSI interrupt signals.
-There are 32 DSI channels for the interrupts.
+There are eight DSI channels with each channel demultiplexed to four to spread across 32 interrupt sources for Cortex M0.
 Any digital signal on the chip, such as digital outputs from UDBs or digital input signals on pins, can be routed as DSI interrupt sources.
 This provides flexibility in the choice of interrupt sources.
-You also have the option of routing the DSI signal through a rising edge detect circuit, as shown in [Figure 5-5](#).
+You also have the option of routing the DSI signal through a rising edge detect circuit, as shown in [Figure 6-5](#).
 This edge detect circuit converts a rising edge signal on the DSI line to a pulse signal two system clocks wide.
 This ensures that the interrupt is triggered once on the rising edge of the signal on the DSI line.
 It is useful for interrupt sources, which cannot generate proper level interrupt signals to the NVIC.
-The UDB_INT_CFG register is used to select between the direct DSI path and the edge detect path.
+The UDB\INT\CFG register is used to select between the direct DSI path and the edge detect path.
+As the DSI interrupt channels are demultiplexed, the maximum number of DSI interrupts, at a time, is limited to eight.